Musing on the jurisdictional nature of authority in the Kingdom of Yehovah.

 So it would seem we have a kingdom of equals, with particular jurisdictional authority based on gifts, offices or ability to lead.
 Each man submitted to the other by territory or jurisdiction/office.

-Functions or Jobs within the kingdom or temple were based on authority/gifting/ability.
+Functions or jobs within the kingdom or temple were based on authority/gifting/ability.
 Yet none had authority over each other expect within their particular jurisdictions.
 This is very important for authority battles divide the army or halt the work of the development of the Kingdom, or neglect what has been built.
+Men offend one another by trespassing within others realms of authority, knowledge or gifting.
+To do so is rebellion, vanity or pride of self-knowing.

 Occasionally in the history of Israel, there was a king who was also a priest.
 He therefore had authority in both realms the temple and the kingdom.
 Yeshua of course is the High Priest and King and all authority, power and majesty is summed up in his person alone.
 Remembering also the nation of kings and priest: Israel itself was also a kingdom of tribes of brothers.
 It required clear designations of authority and submission one to another as the work or war required.